Why Almost Poisoning My Girlfriend — on Valentine’s Day — Was The Best Thing That Ever Happened to My Freelance Business

 But I didn’t always have a thriving freelancing business.

-In fact, only a few years ago, my business was doing so bad that I almost gave my girlfriend food poisoning…
+In fact, not too long ago my business was doing so badly that I almost gave my girlfriend food poisoning…

 …on Valentine’s Day.